llmspy/gemini/README.md

 ## License

-This extension is part of the llms.py ecosystem.
+This extension is released under the [New BSD License](https://github.com/ServiceStack/llms/blob/main/LICENSE).